 Gesso is also great for priming unprimed canvas.
 Reasonable quality canvas shouldn't leach any tannins, so gesso is usually enough.

 If you want your paintings to last, it's a great idea to consider having a good quality acrylic gesso as part of your painting kit.
-The bonus is with gesso, that you can build some
+The bonus is with gesso, that you can build some texture into your work while sealing your surface.

 While not necessarily considered to be acrylic sealers, there are many products out there suited for that purpose.